Ohio State University: History

-Founding and early years (1870–1899)
+Overview

+1870–1899 Foundational era

-The proposal of a manufacturing and agriculture university in central Ohio was initially met in the 1870s with hostility from the state's agricultural interests and competition for resources from Ohio University, which was chartered by the Northwest Ordinance and Miami University.
+The proposal of a manufacturing and agriculture university in central Ohio was initially met in the 1870s with hostility from the state's agricultural interests, and with competition for resources from Ohio University, which was chartered by the Northwest Ordinance and Miami University.
 Championed by the Republican governor Rutherford B. Hayes, the Ohio State University was founded in 1870 as a land-grant university under the Morrill Act of 1862 as the Ohio Agricultural and Mechanical College.

-The school was originally within a farming community on the northern edge of Columbus.
-While some interests in the state had hoped the new university would focus on matriculating students of various agricultural and mechanical disciplines, Hayes manipulated both the university's location and its initial board of trustees towards a more comprehensive educational mission.
 The university opened its doors to 24 students on September 17, 1873.
 In 1878, the first class of six men graduated.
 The first woman graduated the following year.
-Also in 1878, the Ohio legislature recognized an expanded scope for the university by changing its name to "the Ohio State University."
-The definite article "the" is part of Ohio State's legal name; since at least the 1990s, Ohio State alumni – especially NFL players – have emphasized the "the" when referring to their school ("the Ohio State University").
+Also in 1878, the Ohio legislature recognized an expanded scope for the university by changing its name to "the Ohio State University".

-Ohio State began accepting graduate students in the 1880s, and in 1891, the school saw the founding of its law school, Moritz College of Law.
-It would later acquire colleges of medicine, dentistry, optometry, veterinary medicine, commerce and journalism in subsequent years.